Scythe Studio website employs cookies to improve your user experience (Read more)

 2022-03-16

-11 minutes
+15 minutes

-There is no argue that QML is an amazing technology to develop an outstanding user interface matching today’s trends.
-The QML language has beautiful and easy to learn syntax, but the code doesn’t structure itself that.
+There is no argue that QML is an amazing technology for developing an outstanding user interface matching today’s trends.
+The QML language has beautiful and easy-to-learn syntax, but the code in the QML file doesn’t structure itself that.
 By its nature, it can easily get messy.
-Therefore, you need to learn how to write clean QML code in order to keep your Qt software project easily maintainable.
-Ergo, to make savings on money and time.
+Nested object declarations are one of the reasons for that.

 What makes QML code clean?